uab-cgds-worthey/somatic-mutation-signal-identification/README.md

     docker run --rm -v "$(pwd)"/data:/usr/sigprof/vcfs -v "$(pwd)"/output:/usr/sigprof/results -it --entrypoint bash sigprof-testing:v0.0.1
     ```

 This did not end well...
 It ran with max resources on all CPUs and did not complete.
-It seemely stopped working after
+It seemingly stopped working after
 about 24 hours and could have been due to a number of factors...

-### Conda environment on MacOS
+#### Conda environment on MacOS

 1. build the conda env
     1. `conda env create -f env/sigprofiler-env.yml`